horozal/nodejs-template/README.md

-# event-driven-nodejs
+# nodejs-template
-Repository template for an event-driven architecture in Node.js
+Repository template for a project in Node.js